bradleythughes/bradleythughes.github.io/_posts/2015-05-06-booting-freebsd-zfs-raw-disks.md

 When I labeled the `gpt/zfs#` partitions, I used the same numbers as the `ada` devices.
 After destroying the GPT, an easy way to find the new label is using the `glabel status` command.
 This makes it quick and easy to find which labels to use in the replace step below.
 For example:

 ```
-$ glabel status
+$ glabel status ada0
                 Name  Status  Components
 diskid/DISK-S1E33M3X     N/A  ada0
 ```

 Replacing a disk in a pool is a well documented process.
 Mine is slightly different, but familiar nonetheless.
 Take the disk offline, destroy the GPT on it, and then replace the disk with the new `diskid/DISK-$SERIALNO` label, and wait for it to resilver.
 Repeat this process on each disk.
 Done.

+Well, almost done...

 ## You Need To Update the Boot Code

 Yes, I know.

 This is also where the documentation was lacking.
-I did not attempt to convert to using whole disks until after I found the `zfsboot.8` man page in the `10-STABLE` branch, which states `dd(1)` is typically used to install the boot code:
+This is what was stopping me from converting to using whole disks in the firts place.
+Thanks to the forum post mentioned above, I found the `zfsboot(8)` man page in the `10-STABLE` branch, which states `dd(1)` is typically used to install the boot code:

 ```
 dd if=/boot/zfsboot of=/dev/ada0 count=1
 dd if=/boot/zfsboot of=/dev/ada0 iseek=1 oseek=1024
 ```

 Repeat this process on each disk.
-Done (again).
+Done.

 ## The Payoff